 New America calculates drone strikes that occur in short succession and in one location as one strike.
 However, since President Trump took office, the Pentagon reports multiple series of strikes that are not possible to verify individually.
 By the Pentagon’s estimates, Trump’s counterterrorism strikes exceed what is represented here.

 Ethiopia, with American support, moved across the border into Somalia in 2006 to support the transitional government.
 The ICU splintered, leading to the emergence al-Shabaab, a jihadist group which would eventually publicly align with al Qaeda.
-The U.S. Department of State designated al-Shabaab a Foreign Terrorist Organization in February 2008.
-With the rise of al-Shabaab, what had been low-level targeting of high-level militant leaders escalated into a broader targeting of the new jihadist group.
+The U.S. Department of State designated al-Shabaab a Foreign Terrorist Organization in 2008.
+With the rise of al-Shabaab, what had been low-level targeting of high-level militant leaders by the United States escalated into a broader targeting of the new jihadist group.
 This escalation was aided by a shift from ground operations—often aimed at capturing militants—to drone strikes, which began in 2011.

-These operations were limited to ground raids—three across 2003 and 2004—until the United States began conducting airstrikes in 2007, which coincided with Ethiopia’s invasion of Somalia.
+These operations were limited to ground raids—three in 2003 and 2004—until the United States began conducting airstrikes in 2007, which coincided with Ethiopia’s invasion of Somalia.
 On January 7, 2007, an AC-130 war plane guided by surveillance from a Predator drone fired on al-Qaeda operatives involved in the 1998 U.S. Embassy bombings in Tanzania and Kenya.
 At least eight militants were reportedly killed in the operation, the first casualties of the U.S. counterterrorism campaign in Somalia.